Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 *singleMaster-localJournal* directory gives you the necessary Kubernetes ConfigMap, 1 Alluxio master process and a set of Alluxio workers.
 The Alluxio master writes journal to the PersistentVolume defined in *alluxio-journal-volume.yaml.template*.

-*multiMaster-EmbeddedJournal* directory gives you the Kubernetes ConfigMap, 3 Alluxio masters and 2 Alluxio workers.
+*multiMaster-EmbeddedJournal* directory gives you the Kubernetes ConfigMap, 3 Alluxio masters and a set of Alluxio workers.
-The Alluxio masters each writes to its `alluxio-journal-volume`, which is an `emptyDir` that gets wiped out when the Pod goes down.
+The Alluxio masters each write to its `alluxio-journal-volume`, which is an `emptyDir` that gets wiped out when the Pod is shut down.

 *singleMaster-hdfsJournal* directory gives you the Kubernetes ConfigMap, 3 Alluxio masters with a set of workers.
-The journals are in a shared UFS location.
-In the templates we use HDFS as the UFS.
+The journal is in a shared UFS location.
+In this template we use HDFS as the UFS.
-There are some extra setup you have to do before the Alluxio processes are able to connect to your HDFS.
-The next section will go over what extra setup is needed for HDFS connection.
+The following section will go over an extra setup that is needed for connecting to HDFS.

 ###### Modify *singleMaster-hdfsJournal* template for HDFS connection